One Risk

 African animal trypanosomosis (AAT) was one of the main disease-related constraints to the development of more productive livestock production systems in the Niayes region of Senegal.
 After a phased eradication effort, the Niayes region of Senegal was declared free of Trypanosomiasis in 2018, but the risk of reintroduction of the disease in the region remains unknown.
 This team is developing a model to quantify the risk of re-introduction of Trypanosomiasis in the region by combining data on cattle movements and trypanosomiasis prevalence, and environmental suitability for the flies.
 This work will help prioritize surveillance measures to help keep the Niayes region free of this disease.

-One Risk participants gathered together at the inaugural 4-day workshop held in Dakar, June 2024.
+One Risk participants gathered together at the final workshop held in Abidjan, March 2025.

-This project is made possible through a contribution of USDA-APHIS, in collaboration with WOAH.
+This project was made possible through a contribution from USDA-APHIS, in collaboration with WOAH.

 Sustainable Development Goals